-s Segment reporting
+t Segment reporting

 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
-The Company is engaged in Strategic technology solutions, which constitutes its single reportable segment.
+The Company is engaged in Strategic Technology Solutions, which constitutes its single reportable segment.

-t Earnings per Share (EPS)
+u Earnings per Share (EPS)